3 of the Best and Worst Mortgage Lenders

 Their closing time also averages 32 days, which is about 10 days less than the industry average.
 This lender also actively seeks out discounts that borrowers may be eligible for, without any additional cost.

 Better yet, they don't charge commission or lender fees for anything from application to underwriting or origination fees.
 They state that this saves 1% of the loan amount, or about $19,000 on average, over a loan's life.
-Better services most states except Hawaii, Massachusetts, Minnesota, Nevada, New Hampshire, Vermont and Virginia.
+Better services all 50 states except for Nevada -- including Hawaii, Massachusetts, Minnesota, New Hampshire, Vermont and Virginia -- along with Washington, D.C.
 You need a minimum credit score of 620 to apply.

 Worst: DHI Mortgage